aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-project-properties/_index.md

 The following code reads a project's fiscal year properties and displays them in a console window.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ReadFiscalYearProperties-ReadFiscalYearProperties.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithProjects-WorkingWithProjectProperties-ReadFiscalYearProperties.cs" >}}

 ### **Writing Fiscal Year Properties**
 To see fiscal year properties in Microsoft Project: